 - Mercury, elemental (CASRN 7439-97-6).
 Environmental Protection Agency (EPA), Integrated Risk Information System (IRIS).
 Discusses oral RfD assessment, inhalation RfC assessment and carcinogenity assessment, and evaluates evidence and documentation review.

 - Occupational Health Guidelines for Chemical Hazards.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 81-123, (1981, January).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 81-123, (January 1981).
 Provides a table of contents of guidelines for many hazardous chemicals.
 The files provide technical chemical information, including chemical and physical properties, health effects, exposure limits, and recommendations for medical monitoring, personal protective equipment (PPE), and control procedures.

 - Jones, L., J. Bunnell, and J. Stillman.
 "A 30-year follow-up of residual effects on New Zealand School Dental Nurses, from occupational mercury exposure."
 Human & Experimental Toxicology 26.4(2007): 367-375.

 - Williams, PL., et al. "Reconstruction of Occupational Mercury Exposures at a Chloralkali Plant."
 Occupational Environmental Medicine 58.2(2001): 81-86.

 - Frumkin, H., et al. "Health effects of long-term mercury exposure among chloralkali plant workers."
 Am.
 J. Ind.
 Med.
 39.1(2001): 1-18.

 - Domingo, J., et al. "Levels of Metals and Organic Substances in Blood and Urine of Workers at a New Hazardous Waste Incinerator."
 Int.
 Arch.
 Occupational Environmental Health 74.4(2001): 263-269.